Most profit-making companies are expected to grow over time— increasing sales, raising profits, and increasing shareholder value.

 - Competitors successes and failures

-- Market growth and other market dynamics.
+- Market growth and other market dynamics

 Corporate Management and Investor Analysts alike have two reasons for carefully examining multi-period growth metrics.

-- Firstly, multi period analysis helps evaluate the impacts of management actions, such as changes to the company's business strategies, the impacts of market changes, and the consequences of competitors actions.
+- Firstly, multi-period analysis helps evaluate the impacts of management actions, such as changes to the company's business strategies, the impacts of market changes, and the consequences of competitors actions.

-- Secondly, multi period analyses of historical growth metrics serve as a basis for predicting or forecasting future business performance.
+- Secondly, multi-period analyses of historical growth metrics serve as a basis for predicting or forecasting future business performance.

 With these purposes in mind, consider the history of Apple's year-to-year growth rates for sales revenues.
 Exhibit 6, for instance, presents the single-year growth rates, for the period 2003-2017:

 One conclusion stands out in Exhibit 6: The years 2004 - 2012 saw very high revenue growth rates (annual growth exceeding 10% per year).
 The years 2013 - 2017, however, showed generally lower growth rates and less predictability.
-Exhibit 7, below, will further show that revenue growth from 2004 to 2013 was highly predictable because revenues in that period grew in close conformance with an exponential growth model.
+Exhibit 7, below, shows that revenue growth from 2004 to 2013 was highly predictable because revenues in that period grew in close conformance with an exponential growth model.

 Predicting Revenue Growth With Exponential Modeling